mattobrien415/blog/content/math/proof.md

 Title:  Hello!
-Date: 2014-05-29
-Tags: misc
-Summary: Some proofs I'm fond of
+Date: 2014-05-29 Tags: misc Summary: Some proofs I'm fond of

+Here's an old favorite:

 \begin{comment}
 \textbf{Let X be a closed subset of [0,1] such that m(X) = 1.
 Prove that X = [0, 1].}